kap2fox/kusama.practice/courses/en/learn/kusama-theory-practice/ecosystem-explained.md

 ### **Parachains**

-Branching off the main highway, we have the **Parachains**.
+Branching off the main highway, we have the parachains.
 Imagine them like unique neighborhoods, each with their own vibes and specialties.
 Parachains benefit from the security and interoperability of the Relay Chain, but they can also do their own thing -  they could be a residential area, a business district, a park or a shopping center that serve different purposes.
 They also can have their own tokens, rules, handle their own transactions and even smart-contracts.

-Each parachain connected to the Relay Chain via special nodes called **validators.** They are responsible for validating the information produced by the collators of each parachain.
+Each parachain **connected to the Relay Chain via special nodes called validators**.
+They are responsible for validating the information produced by the collators of each parachain.
 Once validated, these transactions are included in the blockchain.

 ### **Parathreads**

-**Parathreads** are like pop-up stores or food trucks.
+Parathreads are like pop-up stores or food trucks.
 They are similar to parachains, but they don't have permanent slots on the Relay Chain.
 They basically rent space when they need it, making them a flexible and cost-effective option for less active blockchains.

 Parathreads are a proposed feature for the Polkadot network and, if implemented, would function similarly to parachains but with a key difference.
-Rather than holding a permanent slot in the Relay Chain, parathreads would operate on a **pay-as-you-go** basis, connecting to the Relay Chain as and when needed.
+Rather than holding a permanent slot in the Relay Chain, parathreads would operate on a pay-as-you-go basis, connecting to the Relay Chain as and when needed.
 This proposed model would be a cost-effective option for projects that may not require continuous connectivity to the network.

 In theory, just like parachains, parathreads would have their own tokens and specific functionalities.
 They would also use collators to gather transactions and produce proofs for the validators on the Relay Chain.
 However, they would only pay for the specific times they are included in the Relay Chain.

 ## **Bridges: Connecting Different Networks**

 Not every blockchain can become a parachain of Polkadot or Kusama network.
-To be a part of it, it must meet two specific criteria:
+To be a part of it, blockchains must meet two specific criteria:

 - **Be substrate-based or be compatible.** Polkadot and Kusama are built on a Substrate framework.
 To become a parachain, the blockchain must also be built on Substrate or at least be compatible with it.
 - **Adopt a shared security model.** Potential Parachains need to adopt Polkadot or Kusama's shared security model, which means they don't need their own set of validators or miners to secure their network.
 Instead, they rely on Polkadot or Kusama's validators.